TeamAuquan/Python-for-Trading/chapter6.md

-# Drop the column with label 'A' inplace
+# Drop the column with label 48 inplace

 # Drop the third row (index at position 1)